Tggl/tggl-doc/docs/api/index.md

 | Fetch flags configuration and evaluate flags locally | ❌          | ✅         |

 It is recommended to always evaluate flags via the API unless you have performance issues evaluating flags at a high frequency, or if you need to split traffic on the edge without doing an API call.
-Evaluating flags locally forces you to maintain the copy of flags configuration up to date and might be a source of issues.
+Evaluating flags locally forces you to maintain the copy of flags configuration up to date which might be a source of issues.

 :::info
 Never publish the server key to your client apps or you risk exposing sensitive information.